Fructose: Commercial production

-All forms of fructose, including those found in fruits and juices, are commonly added to foods and drinks for palatability and taste enhancement, and for browning of some foods, such as baked goods.

 Natural sources

 Natural sources of fructose include fruits, vegetables (including sugar cane), and honey.
 Fructose is often further concentrated from these sources.
 The highest dietary sources of fructose, besides pure crystalline fructose, are foods containing white sugar (sucrose), high-fructose corn syrup, agave nectar, honey, molasses, maple syrup, fruit and fruit juices, as these have the highest percentages of fructose (including fructose in sucrose) per serving compared to other common foods and ingredients.
 Fructose exists in foods either as a free monosaccharide or bound to glucose as sucrose, a disaccharide.
 Fructose, glucose, and sucrose may all be present in food; however, different foods will have varying levels of each of these three sugars.

 The sugar contents of common fruits and vegetables are presented in Table 1.
 In general, in foods that contain free fructose, the ratio of fructose to glucose is approximately 1:1; that is, foods with fructose usually contain about an equal amount of free glucose.
 A value that is above 1 indicates a higher proportion of fructose to glucose and below 1 a lower proportion.
 Some fruits have larger proportions of fructose to glucose compared to others.
 For example, apples and pears contain more than twice as much free fructose as glucose, while for apricots the proportion is less than half as much fructose as glucose.

 Apple and pear juices are of particular interest to pediatricians because the high concentrations of free fructose in these juices can cause diarrhea in children.
 The cells (enterocytes) that line children's small intestines have less affinity for fructose absorption than for glucose and sucrose.
 Unabsorbed fructose creates higher osmolarity in the small intestine, which draws water into the gastrointestinal tract, resulting in osmotic diarrhea.
 This phenomenon is discussed in greater detail in the Health Effects section.

 Table 1 also shows the amount of sucrose found in common fruits and vegetables.
 Sugarcane and sugar beet have a high concentration of sucrose, and are used for commercial preparation of pure sucrose.
 Extracted cane or beet juice is clarified, removing impurities; and concentrated by removing excess water.
 The end product is 99.9%-pure sucrose.
 Sucrose-containing sugars include common white sugar and powdered sugar, as well as brown sugar.